 We investigated whether any pairwise comparisons between our single mutants generated this cross pattern.
 Indeed, we found that comparing hif-1 with rhy-1, and hif-1 with egl-9 yielded negative correlations, as did rhy-1 and vhl-1.
-While the number of genes that lead these negative correlations is not significant as assessed by a hypergeometric test, these outliers are expected for this circuit (see SI).
+While the number of genes that lead these negative correlations is small (10-30 genes in any comparison) and is not significantly different from random expectation as assessed by a hypergeometric test, these outliers are expected for this circuit (see SI).
+On the other hand, unweighted correlations were strong for most comparisons, and they are predicted by theory.
 Statistical information should be integrated holistically with genetic models to assess whether outliers are meaningful or not.
-Since hif-1 was off in the conditions under which we performed our experiment, measurement of the hif-1 transcriptome is difficult and we suspect the small number of outliers is the result of this low resolution.

 in silico qPCR reveals extensive feedback in the hypoxia pathway

-We realized that our dataset enabled us to perform a sort of in silico qPCR.
+Our dataset enables us to perform in silico qPCR by selectively looking at expression of only a few genes at a time.
 To verify the quality of our data, we queried the changes in expression of nhr-57.
-This reporter has been shown to be under direct control of hif-1 Shen, Shao, and Powell-Coffman (2006; Shen et al. 2005; Ackerman and Gems 2012; E. C. Park et al. 2012).
-This gene be upregulated in egl-9, rhy-1 and vhl-1, but it was unchanged in hif-1.
-The egl-9;hif-1 double mutant resulted in no change; whereas the egl-9;vhl-1 double mutant had a similar β to the egl-9 mutant.
-These interactions reflect the literature accurately.
+This reporter has been shown to have hif-1 dependent expressionShen, Shao, and Powell-Coffman (2006; Shen et al. 2005; Ackerman and Gems 2012; E. C. Park et al. 2012).
+In our dataset, this gene is upregulated in egl-9, rhy-1 and vhl-1, but it remains unchanged in hif-1.
+The egl-9;vhl-1 mutant had an expression level similar to egl-9, whereas the egl-9;hif-1 mutant showed suppression of the egl-9 reporter expression phenotype.
+All of these interactions reflect the literature accurately[cite].

 Top: In silico qPCR results. nhr-57 is an expression reporter that has been used previously to identify hif-1 regulators Shen, Shao, and Powell-Coffman (2006; Shao, Zhang, and Powell-Coffman 2009).
 The nhr-57 mRNA levels replicate what is observed in the literature and serves as a quality control for our dataset. lam-3 is a negative control that should not be involved in this pathway.
 Changes in the hypoxia pathway suggest that hif-1 activates rhy-1, and possibly egl-9, when it is not hydroxylated. hif-1 also appears to autoactivate in a hydroxylation-dependent manner.

-We performed in silico qPCR of every gene under scrutiny to get a clearer idea of the relationships between them (see Fig. [fig:qpcr]).
+Next, we performed in silico qPCR of every gene under scrutiny to get a clearer idea of the relationships between them (see Fig. [fig:qpcr]).
 We found that rhy-1 transcription levels were increased by mutations in egl-9, rhy-1 and vhl-1.
 This suggests that hif-1 is a positive regulator of rhy-1.
-Given that rhy-1 post-translationally controls egl-9 Dengke K. Ma et al. (2012), it is unlikely that the increase in egl-9 is driven by the increase in rhy-1 levels.
-Therefore, our experiment also suggests that hif-1 is a positive regulator of egl-9.
-On the other hand, we also discovered that mutation of hif-1 increased levels of rhy-1.
+Egl-9 was upregulated in response to mutations in egl-9.
+Although not statistically significant, vhl-1 and rhy-1 also showed levels of egl-9 that trended towards an increase.
+The egl-9;vhl-1 double mutant similarly exhibited increased levels of egl-9 mRNA, whereas the hif-1 and egl-9;hif-1 mutants did not have increased levels of egl-9 mRNA.
+These observations would establish hif-1 as a positive regulator of egl-9, in agreement with the previous literature.

+We also discovered that knockout of hif-1 increased levels of rhy-1.
 This suggests that hif-1 is also a negative regulator of rhy-1.
 One potential mechanism through which hif-1 could be both a positive and a negative regulator would be for hydroxylation of HIF-1 to change its activity.
 Under this mechanism, loss of hydroxylated HIF-1 leads to activation of rhy-1 and egl-9 as a homeostatic mechanism, whereas excessive hydroxylation causes inhibition of these genes.